kayateia/lifestream-node-server/API.md

 ### GET api/stream/:streamid/contents

 Get list of images in the specified stream.
-Images are sorted in reverse chronological order of upload time.
+By default, images are sorted in reverse chronological order of upload time (newer images first).
+However, if `newerThan` or `newerThanId` is specified, images will be sorted in chronological order (older images first).

 #### Parameters